ratneshsinghparihar/Node-Data/README.md

 ## Quick Start

 Assumptions -
-1. mongodb is installed and server is running.
+1. mongodb is installed and server is running on default port.
 2. Node 6.9.0 is installed.

 Please follow belos steps to check CRUD operations with nodedata